Calvin and Hobbes by Bill Watterson for September 20, 2023

 69. Missing large

-Fuzzy Kombu 8 months ago
+Fuzzy Kombu about 1 year ago

 Yes!
 World-wide, interactive, instantaneous communication…and hear I am, reading and interacting with a comic strip.
 (Or I could be watching actual, live-action cat videos!)
 Hljkjljljbnhblubbub….